 Moffitt Cancer Center has been designated by the National Cancer Institute (NCI) as a Comprehensive Cancer Center.
-This designation means that Moffitt is part of a national network of facilities dedicated to treatment and research of cancer, funded by the NCI and National Institute of Health.
-To get this designation a facility like Moffitt has to conduct cutting edge treatment, but also must provide innovative treatments and excellent patient care.
-Together this network of cancer centers is advancing knowledge of all types of cancers, including mesothelioma, and is instrumental in translating research into real and effective treatments for patients.
+This designation means Moffitt is part of a national network of facilities dedicated to cancer treatment and research.
+This network of facilities is funded by the NCI and National Institute of Health.
+To receive this designation, a facility must provide innovative treatments and excellent patient care.
+This network of cancer centers also plays a key role in translating research into real and effective treatments for patients.

 Research at Moffitt

-For even greater collaboration with other researchers, Moffitt participates in and was a founding member of ORIEN, the Oncology Research Information Exchange Network.
-This is a research partnership that connects many of the best cancer research institutes in North America by creating and maintaining a database of patient information.
-Researchers can access this information to collaborate with each other and to be better able to conduct their research projects.
+Moffitt also participates in ORIEN, the Oncology Research Information Exchange Network.
+This is a research partnership that connects cancer research institutes in North America by creating and maintaining a database of patient information.
+Researchers can access this information to collaborate with others and conduct better, more effective research.

-Some examples of Moffitt’s research includes: using mathematical modeling find ways to limit the growth of tumors, developing novel drugs for treating cancer, discovering genetic risk factors for cancer, immune cell therapies, and the development of vaccines to treat cancers.
+Some examples of Moffitt’s research include developing novel drugs for treatment, immune cell therapies, and vaccines to treat cancers.

 Researchers and clinicians at the H. Lee Moffitt Cancer Center are leading the way in cancer research and treatment.
-With a special department devoted to all types of mesothelioma, this Tampa facility is also becoming a leader in treating and managing this most challenging of cancers.
-Patients do not have to have a referral to come to Moffitt and are welcome to contact the Center to make an appointment for a consultation and to get started on a mesothelioma treatment plan.
+With a special department devoted to mesothelioma, this Tampa facility is also becoming a leader in treatment of this most challenging of cancers.
+Patients do not need a referral and are welcome to contact the Center to get started on a mesothelioma treatment plan.